dpboom/dots/README.md

 step 4: ./setup.sh
 step 5: after rebooting do 'hyprctl monitors' to output your monitor and read ~/.config/hypr/hyprland.lua so you know what to do
 # that's it !
-to change a wallpaper write in the terminal "awww img /walls/the wallpaper [example:awww img walls/gm.jpg]
+to change a wallpaper write in the terminal "awww img 'wallpaper-path' [example:awww img walls/gm.jpg]
 # NOTE:
 its preferred you read the entierty of ~/.config/hypr/hyprand.lua so you have a good idea of what you're doing